 Every five years the USGS evaluates how America uses water.
-Aside from drinking it, we use water for cooling power plants, for growing crops and for manufacturing consumer goods and transportation fuels.
+Aside from drinking it, we use water for cooling steam from power plants, for irrigation in growing crops and for manufacturing consumer goods and refining transportation fuels.